Euro zone GDP falls short of expectations, inflation picks up

 An even narrower inflation measure watched by many market economists also excluding alcohol and tobacco prices which can move due to excise tax changes, decelerated even more to 1.1% from 1.3% in December in year-on-year terms.

-The ECB wants to keep inflation below but close to 2% over the medium term but has been struggling for years to spur faster price growth despite its programme of government bond buying on the market to inject more cash into the economy.
-(Reporting by Jan Strupczewski; editing by Philip Blenkinsop)
+The ECB wants to keep inflation below but close to 2% over the medium term but has been struggling for years to spur faster price growth despite its program of government bond buying on the market to inject more cash into the economy.